Aero-Horsepower & Drag Loss Calculator

 Bonneville Bullett

 The Bonneville Bullett with a 139" ORCA Turbo motor.
 Here pictured at the 2009 SCTA-BNI World Finals where it qualified for long course at 191 mph in 3rd gear.
 1000 lbs and about 425 hp if the boost is turned up.
 It ran 191 with about 9 psi in 3rd gear getting the new rider his seat time and licenses.
 Cd is estimated at .476 and a frontal area of 5.5 feet.
 Rider and bike weigh 1250 lbs.
 300 mph LSR tires.
+We ended up buying about $4,000.00 worth of these tires.

-We finally put the right one on, drilled, bolted and loctited, not asking anyone before so doing.
+We finally put the right one on, drilled, bolted and red-loctited, not asking anyone before so doing.
 We did not get the left one on as we would have had to cut off the heel shifter which would have been a political statement.
 Well, maybe Bryan can hang on at 200+ with one leg anchored.
 Politics of insanity.
 It was only briefly run up to 345hp @ 19PSI.
 Bike geared for 312 mph @ 6500 RPM.

 Turbo was sized for 560HP but with low RPM (6500 rev cut 6750) and small valve area relative to displacement 425 HP @ 6500 if taken out to 30psi.